verelpode/Advanced-Extents-Segments/README.md

 ```

 Likewise `~[5]` invokes the `operator ~ (Extent)` overload method that is defined in struct Extent.

+## Reverse-1-based ordinals / Negative ordinals
+V1 of my proposal _attempted_ to support the reverse-1-based ordinals.
+This feature is against my own opinion -- I think this feature is nonsense -- but I'm doing it anyway out of _respect_ for the opinions of some other people who claim it is a justifiable feature.
+The question is, how can the following problem be eliminated:  Apparently the current design of `^0` will trigger never-ending complaints over years or decades because of the inconsistent introduction of 1-based ordinals into a language that was forever 0-based.

+How can this problem be eliminated?
+One possibility is to design it with the principle that subtraction means subtraction.
+It's hard to complain about a design where subtraction means subtraction.
+People cannot complain that it's confusing when the principle is so simple that subtraction means subtraction.

+If the syntax `[5]` produces an instance of `System.Extent` or `System.Range`, and if the Extent or Range struct includes a normal C# operator-overload-method for the arity-1 minus operator (meaning `static Extent operator - (Extent) { ... }`), then the syntax `-[5]` invokes the operator-overload-method in the standard manner, which returns an Extent or Range that represents the equivalent of `Array.Length - 5`.

+The upcoming decades of never-ending complaints are prevented because it's not confusing anymore when the `-` operator means `-`.

+So that's one problem hopefully eliminated.
+Next, the second problem needs to be eliminated.
+The second problem is what @lostmsu mentioned:  The majority of the reason for this feature to exist is academic scenarios.
+The added complexity and performance penalty of supporting negative ordinals may well outweigh the benefit in real-world scenarios (if any meaningful amount of benefit exists at all).
+A method of addressing this problem is to collect a good quantity of real examples from real software and then perform an analysis of the cost versus benefit in each example when it is converted to use negative ordinals.

 ## Iteration in reverse order